Treat or Trick? Changes to TDR Accounting

-While the ASU eliminated accounting guidance for troubled debt restructurings (TDRs), it also enhanced disclosure requirements.
-This post will discuss the changes as a result of the ASU and you can decide for yourself if this ASU was a treat or if it makes things trickier for you!
+While the ASU eliminated the accounting guidance for TDRs, it enhanced disclosure requirements.
+This post will discuss the changes as a result of the revised guidance and you can decide for yourself if this is a treat or if it makes things trickier for you!

 TDRs: A source of toil and trouble

-The current guidance notes a modification is a troubled debt restructuring (TDR) if both of two conditions are met: (1) the borrower is experiencing financial difficulty and (2) a concession is granted by the creditor (that would not be granted to a borrower of similar credit risk and situation - e.g., not a market interest rate).
-The current accounting treatment for TDRs is to carry forward any unamortized net deferred fees/costs into the amortized cost basis of the modified receivable.
-Entities are required to estimate and record lifetime expected credit losses for TDRs in scope of ASC 326 Financial Instruments – Credit Losses.
+The accounting treatment for TDRs is to carry forward any unamortized net deferred fees/costs into the amortized cost basis of the modified receivable.
+Entities are required to estimate and record lifetime expected credit losses for TDRs in scope of ASC 326.
 The guidance specifically notes that when the discounted cash flow (DCF) model is used for estimating expected credit losses on TDRs, that the original contractual interest rate (e.g., the “old” rate) is to be used in the DCF calculation to measure expected credit losses.

 This guidance was noted as unnecessarily complex by both preparers and users of the financial statements.
 As a result, the FASB performed research and cast a spell (ASU 2022-02) to transform the guidance!